 Learn about herding dogs =>

-Livestock guardian dog breeds were probably among the first dogs
+Livestock protection dog breeds were probably among the first dogs

 to be domesticated.
 They originate in Europe and Asia, where they